 Over a medium heat I melted together butter, Crisp n Dry, water and salt.
 I used Crisp n Dry because my boyfriend is a vegetarian and this is a vegetarian friendly recipe.
 You can of course replace this with lard.

 As soon as the fat mixture came to a boil, I took it off the heat and poured it into the flour.
 I used a wooden spoon to combine the mixture until a dough formed.
 I’ve seen people use their hands to mix the dough, but frankly I find this a bit dangerous!
 I am pretty sensitive to heat, and a wooden spoon worked great, so there was no need to put my hands in.
 I covered the bowl with a clean tea towel and left it to cool down for an hour.

 Once it was cool I lightly floured my work top and rolled it out into a rectangle.
 I then folded the dough into thirds, as above.

 I rolled it out again and folded it again.
 Then put it in a dish, covered it with cling film and put it in the fridge for 30 minutes.

 While this was in the fridge I prepared the filling.
-I sliced 3 large potatoes thinly, and boiled them for about 5 minutes.
+I sliced potatoes thinly, and boiled them for about 5 minutes.
 I drained the potatoes and put them aside.

-I sliced up 4 leeks and cooked them along with 4 cloves garlic, 1 tbsp butter and 2 tbsp oil for about 5 minutes.
+In a pan I cooked sliced up leeks along with garlic, butter and for about 5 minutes.
 Then set them aside to cool for 15 minutes.

-For the sauce I mixed up 300ml double cream, 1 tbsp lemon juice, 180g grated extra mature cheddar, 2 eggs and herbs and salt to taste.
+For the sauce I mixed up double cream, lemon juice, grated extra mature cheddar, eggs and herbs and salt to taste.
 I used rosemary and parsley.
 You could add chives or pepper too.